githooks(5) — Linux manual page

 <old-value> SP <new-value> SP <ref-name> LF

-where <old-value> is the old object name passed into the
+where <old-value> is the old object name passed into the reference

-inspect the current value of <ref-name> via git rev-parse.
+current value of <ref-name> via git rev-parse.

 For symbolic reference updates the <old_value> and <new-value>